ChrisK197/DJ_Waifu/README.md

 # DJ_Waifu
-A Spotify web application that uses the website MyAnimeList to create a playlist of anime opening and ending themes.
+A web application that uses the website MyAnimeList to create a playlist of anime opening and ending themes.